 Large but transient elevations in serum transaminase levels may follow an episode of severe shock or hypoxemia.
 Less severe increases, often in association with mild-to-moderate hyperbilirubinemia, suggest focal hepatic necrosis.
-In the final states of sepsis, patients may have evidence of frank hepatic insufficiency, including hypoprothrombinemia, jaundice, lactic acidosis, and hypoglycemia [2; 49; 50].
+Acute kidney injury often accompanies sepsis [30].
+In the final states of sepsis, patients may have evidence of frank hepatic insufficiency, including hypoprothrombinemia, jaundice, lactic acidosis, and hypoglycemia [2; 60; 61].